DjangoGirls/organizer-manual/application_form/README.md

 # Application form

-## Create a form on Django Girls website
+## How to create a form on Django Girls website?

 You can create one application form for each Django Girls website.